 Plan to incorporate therapy into your training from Stage 2 onwards - you need to get organised for this from the start of 2nd year.
 Think which runs can provide certain experiences - for example, many community runs with adult and older patients are a chance for CBT experiences.
 Child & adolescent community runs often offer a chance for CBT experience, as do the Maternal Mental Health run, addictions runs or even some forensic runs.
 Psychodynamic cases can often be referred from CMHCs and from Liaison teams.
 Talk to your supervisor at the start of the run about what you need to do and what the team might be able to assist with.

-Rosalynn and Felicity, at the Training Centre, can link trainees up with referrers - from time to time, emails are circulated with a patient's details and the referrer's contact information.
+Felicity (your DoT/the local Psychotherapy Coordinator) can link trainees up with referrers - from time to time, emails are circulated with a patient's details and the referrer's contact information.
 These are usually for psychodynamic cases plus a few people suitable for CBT.
 If you're looking for a patient for the psychodynamic case it's a good idea to tell all suitable referrers such as colleagues at CMHCs, Liaison Psychiatry, crisis and initial assessment teams, and your local Training Facilitator.

 It can be a little difficult finding a patient suitable for a novice therapist within the public system - for example, patients with severe personality disorders are not suitable.
 So make sure that you don't agree to commence therapy until you've presented the patient's case to your supervisor and discussed their suitability.